Alexander Robertson of Glasgowego

-Alexander Robertson of Glasgowego (1703–1775) was an Aberdeen merchant who was three times Provost of Aberdeen.
+Alexander Robertson of Glasgowego (1703 – 20 November 1775) was an Aberdeen merchant who was three times Provost of Aberdeen.

 Life

 Little is known of his life.
 He was the son of James Robertson, a merchant and Baillie in Aberdeen.

-In later records (in the sale of Glasgowego in 1780), Robertson is referred to as a "merchant in Oporto" from which it can be surmised that he was probably a wine merchant.
+In later records (in the sale of Glasgowego in 1780), Robertson is referred to as a "merchant in Porto" from which it can be surmised that he was probably a wine merchant.

 In 1740 he was elected Provost of Aberdeen in place of William Chalmers.
 He was elected a second time in 1748 and a third time in 1756, each being a two year term of office.

-Around 1747 he purchased the estate of Glasgowego for £800 from William Mollyson, a merchant in Aberdeen and son of Alexander Mollyson (d.1736), magistrate in Old Aberdeen.
+Around 1747 he purchased the estate of Glasgowego for £800 from William Mollyson, a merchant in Aberdeen and son of Alexander Mollyson (d.
+1736), magistrate in Old Aberdeen.

 He married Jean Strachan and they had nine children six of whom died in infancy.
-Robertson's daughter, Elizabeth Robertson (1727-1753), married Robert Pollock, Principal of Marischal College in Aberdeen.
-A second daughter Jean Robertson (d.1773) married Alexander Lumsden, advocate in Aberdeen.
+Robertson's daughter, Elizabeth Robertson (1727–1753), married Robert Pollock, Principal of Marischal College in Aberdeen.
+A second daughter Jean Robertson (d.
+1773) married Alexander Lumsden, advocate in Aberdeen.
 Following the death of Jean Strachan, Robertson married Jean Rose of Kilravock.

-Robertson died on 20 November 1775 aged 72.
+Robertson died on 20 November 1775, aged 72.

 The name Glasgowego was later changed to Kinellar.